delashu/COVID_vax_monitoring/README.md

 ```python
 >> mystate["North Carolina"].VARIABLE_OF_INTEREST
 ```
 Class objects are utilized to allow for the end user to easily explore vaccine and demographic information for each state.
 In the above code, the characters, "VARIABLE_OF_INTEREST" should be replaced by the exploratory variable of interest.
-For example, if the user wishes to examine the Doses Administered in Illnois, the user would run the following line:
+For example, if the user wishes to examine the Doses Administered in Illinois, the user would run the following line:
 ```python
 >> mystate["Illinois"].Doses_admin
 ```